On August 9, 2017, Facebook launched Facebook Watch. It is a streaming service for shows either live or recorded, which follow a theme or storyline.

-While it’s still early, marketers will have to put a close eye on how the current batch of selected creators are adopting the Watch platform, and how users are consuming and engaging the content produced.
+Marketers have put a close eye on how the current batch of selected creators are adopting the Watch platform, and how users are consuming and engaging the content produced.

-With more than 2 billion active users, should the people receive Watch the way Facebook envisions it to be, no doubt that marketers will have to shift ad spending (digital ad spend surpassed television for the first time in 2016, and has increased to $4 billion in the United States alone) to Watch.
+With more than 2 billion active users, there's no doubt that marketers will have to shift ad spending (digital ad spend surpassed television for the first time in 2016, and has increased to $4 billion in the United States alone) to Watch.

-And with Facebook Groups used by over 1 billion users, not to mention having the most mature advertising platform as any social network, the community-centered Watch platform makes it enticing for current Facebook users to adopt.
+And with Facebook Groups being used by over 1 billion users, not to mention having the most mature advertising platform than any other social network, the community-centered Watch platform makes it enticing for current Facebook users to adopt.

 How marketers can utilize Facebook Watch

-When Facebook eventually rolls out the Watch feature to all users, brands (and individual professionals) can produce serialized content, addressing identified customer pain points, and audience submitted inquiries.
+Now that Facebook has rolled out the Watch feature to all users, brands (and individual professionals) can produce serialized content, addressing identified customer pain points, and audience submitted inquiries.
 A regular show focused on addressing current and potential customers’ concerns have the potential to increase sales leads, and drive traffic to brands’ websites.

 Even smaller brands can find empowerment in Watch—as a small restaurant could publish weekly videos, teaching their audience how to prepare a different version of their most popular dishes; or a Facebook online seller can publish regular videos showing their customers how to best use their products.